zhengshangdong/BSANet/README.md

 2. Install libraries
 See [install.sh](https://github.com/zhengshangdong/BSDN/blob/master/install.sh)

-3. Our method is built upon RINet ([RINet](https://github.com/XiaoxFeng/RINet)), you can also install RINet and replace the specifical files to run our BSANet.
+3. Our method is built upon [RINet](https://github.com/XiaoxFeng/RINet), you can also install RINet and replace the specifical files to run our BSANet.

 ### 3. Datasets
 Download NWPU and DIOR datasets and use the following basic structure to organize these data